 Google Earth – Stevenson 3D

 In 2012 the City initiate and completed the Stevenson Wayfinding Master Plan.
 This strategic plan is intended to 1) improve traffic circulation in the downtown area, 2) upgrade public infrastructure, and 3) enhance the look of Stevenson.
-The artisan designs of this vehicular- and pedestrian-oriented plan showcase the pride Stevenson takes in its streetscape.
+Rock Cove Design’s artisan details within this vehicular- and pedestrian-oriented plan showcase the pride Stevenson takes in its streetscape.
 The first phase of the plan’s implementation began in 2014, and the City continues to seek opportunities for further implementation.